SergeyG22/GameOfTanks/README.md

 ```

-Copy the resources folder at the root of the project directory and paste it one directory higher from the executable file.
+Copy the resources folder at the root of the project directory.
+Paste it one directory higher from the executable file.
 ```

 ### Preview